Academic writing and being critical

 The Academic writing section brings you the essence of writing;

-- styles of writing (descriptive, critical or reflective) and their characteristics,
+- forms of writing (descriptive, critical or reflective),

-- the writing process including reading and planning,
+- the writing process including planning, editing and proofreading your work,

 - overcoming writer’s block; which is very common and can be overcome,